flpsandor/Python-serial-read/README.md

 # Python-serial-read

-Reading data from serial input, simple python script
+Reading data from a serial input, used for getting serial data from industrial machines and sending data from Arduino to RaspberryPi.

+Pyserial package is required:
+ pip3 install pyserial